fedarko/sheepgut/README.md

 **What's in this folder?**
 The `sf-analyses/chicken/` folder contains analyses of the chicken gut dataset;
 the `sf-analyses/sheep/` folder contains analyses of the sheep gut dataset.

+**Analysis "starting points."**
+Please that the chicken gut analyses begin from the reads and contigs (so, we first perform alignment using `strainFlye align`).

+However, the sheep gut analyses here make use of the alignment we produced in `main-workflow/RUN-ME.sh` above.
+This 1) avoids rerunning minimap2 on this massive dataset, and 2) allows us to be consistent with the rest of these analyses, by using the exact same alignment.

 #### Installing strainFlye to run the analyses in `sf-analyses`